Put quite simply Home Mission is the Baptist family purse. As a previous General Secretary wrote…

 The Baptist Union of Great Britain has thirteen regional associations.
-Each regional association has a team of regional ministers and administration staff that support the local church pastorally, advise on mission and practical matters and organise beneficial training events.
+Each regional association has a team of regional ministers and administration staff that offer pastoral support to local churches, advise on mission and practical matters and organise training events.

-All the work of the regional associations is funded by Home Mission giving from local churches and individuals.
+All the work of the regional associations is funded by giving to Home Mission from local churches and individuals.

 Funding for the national resource